Our Disciplic Succession:

 Namabhasa may come, and mukti, liberation, may be effected, but we cannot get the opportunity of service there.
 Only if our mind is surcharged with a serving attitude will it elevate us to the subtle and higher plane, otherwise not.
 If the tendencies for renunciation and exploitation are mixed with our chanting, it won’t yield the desired result.

 The chanting must be done with a service attitude (sevonmukhe hi jihvadau).
 What is our aim?
-We want the service of the Lord: "Die to live."
+We want the service of the Lord: “Die to live.”
 We want a life of purity which is full of self-giving; we want a generous life.
 We want to live the life of those who want not to extract, but to give.
 We want a civilized life in the domain of higher civilization, where everyone is a giving unit, an emanating unit, and not an absorbing unit.
 There, everyone is especially God-centered and harmonious.
 They are all of the nature of divinity.
 And divinity means dedication towards the center of all harmony, the absolute good.
 So with that spirit, we are to chant the holy name, and every action should be done with devotion for Krishna.
-We should try to take the positive line of serving Visnu and Vaisnava, Krishna and His devotees, and with this sort of attitude we should chant the holy name of Krishna.
+We should try to take the positive line of serving Vishnu and Vaishnava, Krishna and His devotees, and with this sort of attitude we should chant the holy name of Krishna.

 ⇐ THE KRISHNA CONCEPTION